fbpx

 Webster Springs, WV

 Webster Springs once held the largest wooden hotel in West Virginia.
-Originally, a small hotel was built in 1897 on the flat bottomland by the Elk River, now known as Hotel Bottom.
-As the railroad expanded into Webster Springs and the salt sulphur waters gained a national reputation, the hotel expanded to 300 rooms with … Continue reading Webster Springs Hotel
+Originally, a small hotel was built in 1897 on the flat bottomland by the Elk River, now known as … Continue reading Webster Springs Hotel

 Webster Springs Railroad Depot